defencedigital/moduk-service-manual/src/service-assessments/tell-the-story-of-your-service.md

 Consider letting a few of your team tell the story of your service.
 The panel will appreciate hearing from the different experts on your team.

-Find more [tips on telling an engaging story on GOV.UK](https://services.blog.gov.uk/2020/10/12/service-demos-how-to-tell-the-story-of-your-service/){target="_blank"}.
+Find more <a href="https://services.blog.gov.uk/2020/10/12/service-demos-how-to-tell-the-story-of-your-service/" target="_blank">tips on telling an engaging story on GOV.UK<span class="govuk-visually-hidden">opens in a new tab</span></a>.

 ## Collect things as they happen